Copper refining requires putting mined rock through several processing stages. Here’s an overview of how that happens.

 Mined rock typically contains less than 1 percent copper.
 That means to become a market-ready copper product, it must undergo a variety of physical and chemical processing steps.

-After mining, the first major step in getting copper ready for market is concentration.
+After mining, the first major step in copper refining is concentration.
 This crucial process, which is generally conducted at or very near mine locations (to save on transportation costs), involves grinding mined ore to roughly separate copper from waste rock.

 The copper is concentrated further by slurrying the ground ore with water and chemical reagents.
-In the slurrying process, air is blown through the mixture, causing the copper to float to the top.
+In this process, air is blown through the mixture, and the copper floats to the top.
 The copper is then removed with a skimmer.
 At the end of this step, copper concentrations are typically between 24 and 40 percent.

 After concentration is complete, the next phase in creating market-ready copper is refining.
 That typically takes place away from the mine, at a refining plant/smelter.
 Through copper refining, unwanted material is progressively removed, and copper is concentrated at up to 99.99 percent purity, the standard for Grade A copper.

 Copper refining: Pyrometallurgy

 In pyrometallurgy, copper concentrate is dried before being heated in a furnace.
 Chemical reactions that occur during the heating process cause the concentrate to segregate into two layers of material: a matte layer and a slag layer.
 The matte layer, on the bottom, contains the copper, while the slag layer, on the top, contains the impurities.